 Port Stephens Drive, Salamander Bay

-This project is being delivered by Port Stephens Council in partnership with and 100% funded by the NSW Koala Program.
+This project was delivered by Port Stephens Council in partnership with and 100% funded by the NSW Koala Program.

 This area was identified as a blackspot under the NSW Koala Program.
 The project is designed to reduce the number of Koala deaths and injuries in this area.

-The works will involve the installation of the following key components:
+The works involved the installation of the following key components:

 - 3.7km of Koala-proof fencing along both sides of Port Stephens Drive